Planting early – the radical gardener’s guide to getting started

-It may seem rash to dash from the garden centre in gloves and toque protectively crouched over your first flat of annuals, but this apparent disregard for garden sense is actually the first step of a carefully orchestrated plan.
+It may seem rash to dash from the garden centre in gloves and toque protectively crouched over your first flat of annuals.
+But this apparent disregard for garden sense is actually the first step to a plan.
 The secret to having the first and most flowery garden in town is knowing what to plant, when to plant it and where to plant it.

 Tough guys go first

-Tough as they are, pansies like all outdoor plants should be hardened off gradually before being left on their own to deal with the elements.
+Tough as they are, you still need to harden off pansies, like all outdoor plants before leaving them on their own to deal with the elements.

 Start Small and Ramp Up

 The second secret to starting early is to begin filling hanging baskets and pots that are small enough to move into a shed or garage on cold nights.
-This means a little more work for the gardener, but pays off with bountiful bloom even when the rest of the garden is barely waking from winter slumber.
+This means a little more work for the gardener.
+But it will pay off with bountiful bloom even when the rest of the garden is barely waking from winter slumber.

 As spring becomes more certain and the May long weekend grows nearer, fill a few more pots and planters.
-Choose plants that, while not as cold-tolerant as pansies, are not completely intimidated by cool nights either.
+Choose plants that, while not as cold-tolerant as pansies, but at least can tolerate cold nights.
 Why not enjoy a container filled with the sunny faces of African daisies (Osteospermum) ringed with the wiry arching stems of verbenas on a warm early day in May?
 You are limited only by how many pots you are able and willing to shuffle around as the weather dictates.

 Consider skipping the complete mayhem and frenzy of the garden centre that marks the “official” start to the season.
 Leave the line-ups to those who looked askance at your flat of pansies in April.